-The PI of this project has been a professor at UAF for 16 months, with half time duties to serve as the Science Director at ASLC.
-She has 18 years experience in analyzing body fluids for hormone concentrations.
+The PI of this project has been a professor at the University of Alaska Fairbanks for 2.3 years, with half-time duties as the Science Director at ASLC.
+She has eighteen years experience in analyzing body fluids for hormone concentrations.
 She has established and worked in two other endocrinology laboratories, one at Hawaii Institute of Marine Biology, University of Hawaii, and the other at Murdoch University in Western Australia.
-The PI also has extensive experience working with a variety of marine mammals, including the endangered Hawaiian monk seal, California harbor seals, northern elephant seals, Risso's, rough-toothed, white sided, and bottlenose dolphins, and, humpback, beluga, and false killer whales.
+The PI also has extensive experience working with a variety of marine mammals, including the endangered Hawaiian monk seal, California harbor seals, northern elephant seals, Risso's, rough-toothed, white-sided, and bottlenose dolphins, and, humpback, beluga, and false killer whales.
 The PI will be responsible for the completion of all project objectives.
 Her curriculum vita is attached.